 How to Make Sourdough French Toast

-This recipe easily makes four pieces of sourdough french toast and depending on the size of your pieces of bread, you might get six.
+This easy recipe easily makes four pieces of sourdough french toast and depending on the size of your slices of bread, you might get six.

-- Break two eggs into a bowl wide enough to accommodate a slice of bread.
+- Break two eggs into a shallow bowl that’s wide enough to accommodate a slice of bread.

 - Add half a tablespoon of milk and a pinch of cinnamon.